Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 Kl2.
 TURRET POST

-A high, domed ceiling caps the thirty-foot-wide octago­ nal room before you.
+A high, domed ceiling caps the thirty-foot-wide octagonal room before you.
 Frescoes faded with age adorn the ceiling, but their images are impossible to make out.
 Tall, thin arrow slits look out over the courtyard.

-IEach arrow slit is 2'h feet tall and 4 inches wide.
+Each arrow slit is 2 1/2 feet tall and 4 inches wide.

 Kl3.
 TURRET POST ACCESS HALL I